implydata/distribution-docker/README.md

 Dockerized version of the distribution available at https://imply.io/download.

-To build an image:
+To build an image, first download the Imply distribution from the link above, place it in the cloned repository, and then run:

 ```
-export implyversion=1.0.1
+export implyversion=2.0.0
 tar -xzf imply-$implyversion.tar.gz
 docker build -t imply:$implyversion --build-arg implyversion=$implyversion .
 ```